solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 to upgrade the instance tier.
 Consistently high values could indicate a tier upgrade is necessary.

-Additionally, if cpu and memory do not seem to be the issue, administrators can explore instance-based options such as cache misses.
+Additionally, if CPU and memory do not seem to be the issue, administrators can explore instance-based options such as cache misses.

 To find cache misses, run the following: